helium/HIP/hip-xxxx-Securing-IOT-Governance-Through-Staking-rewards.md

 ## Detailed Explanation

 1. **Emissions Apportionment:**
-   - Allocate 6% of total IOT emissions to veIOT stakers, creating a direct and proportional reward system for participants.
+   - Allocate 4% of total IOT emissions (4% deducted from PoC) to veIOT stakers, creating a reward system for locking IOT.

 2. **Existing lockups:**
-   - All existing lockups stay as is, only now recieving rewards for their positions, methods of unlocking, locking , cliff, constant all stay the same.
+   - All existing lockups stay as is.
+Functions for unlocking, locking, chosing cliff/constant, vote weight and unlocking remain the same.
    -
 ## Drawbacks

-None noted so far
+Without forcing users to vote, simply locking and staking IOT will not automatically mean that voting numbers increases.

 ## Rationale and Alternatives

-None proposed

-### Strengthening Network Security

-- Rewarding users for locking up tokens should create an incentive for more veIOT to be locked, reducing the risk of network attacks and enhancing overall security by increasing voting numbers
+No Alternatives proposed.

 ## Unresolved Questions

-- What parts of the design do you expect to resolve through the HIP process before this gets merged?
-- What parts of the design do you expect to resolve through the implementation of this feature?
-- What related issues do you consider out of scope for this HIP that could be addressed in the future independently of the solution that comes out of this HIP?
-- Are there dependencies, milestones, or dates that need to be met for this HIP to succeed?
+None at this time

 ## Deployment Impact

 ### Existing veIOT Stakers
-Current veIOT stakers will start to recieve rewards for their lockups, and can decay their positions as normal.
+Current veIOT stakers will start to recieve rewards for their lockups, and can decay/unlock their positions as normal.

 ### Documentation Updates
-Documentation regarding staking with Helium Vote will need to be updated to reflect the new staking mechanisms introduced by this proposal.
-Users should be informed that they can stake veIOT to earn rewards and participate in the governance process effectively.
+Documentation regarding staking with Helium Vote will need to be updated to reflect that staking IOT now earns rewards.

 https://docs.helium.com/governance/staking-with-helium-vote/

 ### User Impact
-Users will have enhanced staking options with the introduction of staking rewards for veIOT.
-This may encourage more users to stake their IOT tokens, thus increasing network participation and stability.
-The availability of staking rewards may also lead to increased engagement from users who were previously hesitant to participate in staking or governance activities.
+users who choose to stake IOT will now earn rewards from it

 ## Success Metrics

 - This HIP will be considered successful if more IOT tokens are locked under this new system as opposed to the current system.
-- If a significant number of new participants choose to stake their IOT tokens and vote in future HIPs.
+- veIOT used for voting increases.